SMTG-Bham/surfaxe/README.md

 ## Installation

-Surfaxe is a Python 3 package and requires pymatgen and other standard scientific python packages.
+Surfaxe is a Python 3 package and requires pymatgen and other standard scientific Python packages.

 Recommended installation is to git clone and install with `pip`: